 There are numerous types of heart disease but here are the more common ones:

-- Coronary Artery Disease: This is known as the number 1 killer in the United States affecting over 13 million Americans.
+- Coronary Artery Disease: Coronary Artery Disease is known as the number 1 killer in the United States affecting over 13 million Americans.

 - Enlarged Heart (Cardiomegaly): There are several possible causes for it is typically a result of hypertension (high blood pressure) or coronary artery disease.